/5 ignition for BMW motorcycles

 Setting the points

-Setting the points gap on BMW motorcycles is really easy, but is often misunderstood.
-The points available in the 70-80’s would last for 20-25 K miles and often far more.
+Setting the points gap on BMW motorcycles is easy, but is often misunderstood.
+The points available in the 70-80s would last for 20-25 K miles and often far more.
 I have heard that today’s points don’t last very long, but I don’t know the truth of that assertion.

 To get the points to last, they must cool.
-To cool they must open up widely (gap) for air to cool them.
+To cool, they must open up widely (gap) for air to cool them.
 To get the engine to a high rpm, we need for the points to only open a little bit, or we risk something called “floating.”
-They just won’t move back and forth fast enough to reach a high rpm.
+That is they won’t move back and forth fast enough to reach a high rpm.
 We are caught in a compromise between cooling (large gap) and high rpm (small gap).
-They could be at anywhere from 012″ to .020″ and work very well.
+They could be anywhere from 012″ to .020″ and work very well.
 Average riding would never reveal the difference.
 BMW has settled on a .016″ (.4 mm) gap as the standard for their motorcycles.
-That way we all set them the same setting.
+That way, we all set them at the same gap.

-BMW motorcycle points are opened by the cam lobe on the advance mechanism, which hits the fiber block on the points arm.
+Cam lobes open the points on the advance mechanism.
+The lobes hit the fiber block on the points arm.
 As the miles go by, the fiber block wears away gradually.
-As it wears away the points open less and the timing changes.
+As it wears away, the points open to a smaller gap, and the timing changes.
 A smaller gap gives us retarded timing.
-We only need to set the gap back to the starting point (.016″) and the timing will be correct again.
+We only need to set the gap back to the starting point (.016″), and the timing will be correct again.
 It is that simple.

 This is the hard part to grasp